meshtastic/firmware/docs/software/nrf52-TODO.md

 - DONE remove unused sx1262 lib from github
 - at boot we are starting our message IDs at 1, rather we should start them at a random number. also, seed random based on timer. this could be the cause of our first message not seen bug.
 - add a NEMA based GPS driver to test GPS
+- DONE use "variants" to get all gpio bindings
+- DONE plug in correct variants for the real board

 ```